renekreijveld/Watchful.li-sitelist/README.md

 * Go to your website: http://www.your-website.com/sitelist/sitelist.php

-##Showing only published sites or all sites?
+##Show only published sites or all sites?

 On line 15 a constant (SHOW_ONLY_PUBLISHED) is setup to show either only the published sites, or all sites.
 If you want to show only the published sites, this line should look like this: